CCI-MOC/hil/docs/USING.rst

 Usage Examples
 =================

-Included herewith are some examples about using some newly added cli and api calls.
+Included herewith are some examples about using cli and api calls.